 - The Arena Civica, a multi-purpose stadium dating from 1807, where sport events are held

-- The Arco della Pace, the triumphal arch of Milan, built to celebrate peace.
-I loved the architecture!
+- The Arco della Pace, the triumphal arch of Milan, built to celebrate peace, and now home of the night life of the city with many pubs and restaurants.

 Leonardo da Vinci painted the Last Supper in the refectory of the monastery, now called “Cenacolo” in reference to the masterpiece.
 Thousands of tourists come every year to admire this painting representing the last meal of Jesus Christ.